devendranaga/linux-systems-programming-with-c/procfs.md

+### CPUINFO

-the file `/proc/cpuinfo` contain the information about the cpu.
+The file `/proc/cpuinfo` contain the information about the cpu.
 For example, the current system information contain the following.

 ```bash
 dev@Hanzo:~$ cat /proc/cpuinfo